openqasm/openqasm/source/language/delays.rst

 duration.
 Division of two durations results in a machine-precision float (see :ref:`divideDuration`).
 Negative durations are allowed, however passing a negative duration to a ``gate[duration]`` or ``box[duration]`` expression will result in an error.
-All operations on durations happen at compile time operations since ultimately all durations, including stretches, will be resolved to constants.
+All operations on durations happen at compile time since ultimately all durations, including stretches, will be resolved to constants.

 .. code-block:: c